TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 TrueNAS Enterprise

-SCALE Enterprise HA systems use a virtual IP (VIP) to maintain access to the UI even if the system fails over to the standby controller.
+SCALE Enterprise HA systems use a virtual IP (VIP) to maintain access to the UI if the system fails over to the standby controller.
 This VIP address might experience a minor blip at failover, but you do not need to log in with the standby controller IP address to gain access to the UI after a failover.

 You can configure a network interface with a static IP or add an alias IP address on the same screen in the SCALE UI.
 For more information on when to use an alias or a static IP address, see Managing Interfaces.